osmosis-labs/osmosis/x/valset-pref/README.md

 ## Redelegation Constraints
-1. ValA -> ValB redelegate upto 7 times in 21 day period
+1. ValA -> ValB redelegate upto 7 times in 21-day period
 2. ValA -> ValB (redelegate) ValB -> ValC (redelegate) **CONSECUTIVE REDELEGATION DOES NOT WORK**
 3. Once you redelegate from ValA -> ValB, you will not be able to redelegate from ValB to another validator for the next 21 days.
   - the validator on the receiving end of redelegation will be on a 21-day redelegation lock